Kingxukai/linux/Documentation/filesystems/resctrl.rst

 	SMBA:<cache_id0>=bandwidth0;<cache_id1>=bandwidth1;...

-Reading/writing the schemata file
+Reading/writing the woke schemata file
 ---------------------------------
-Reading the schemata file will show the state of all resources on all domains.
+Reading the woke schemata file will show the woke state of all resources on all domains.
 When writing you only need to specify those values which you wish to change.
 E.g.
 ::